 Oriental Medicine looks at illnesses from a different perspective than conventional medicine.
 The underlying principle of oriental medicine is that we have a life force that energizes all the metabolic activity in our bodies, and this life forces (often referred to as "Qi") is always moving and flowing.
 When qi flows unimpeded, we are healthy.
 When qi is blocked, we experience pain and ultimately disease.
 The treatment strategy is to find the areas of blocked energy, and help remove those blocks, which in turn helps the body return to its natural healthy state.

-Acupuncture can be used for many conditions, click here for the list of conditions which can be treated with acupuncture, according to the University of Miami, Miller School of Medicine.
+Acupuncture can be used for many conditions.
+Click here for the list of conditions which can be treated with acupuncture, according to the UC San Diego School of Medicine.

 How Does This System Work?